nachtlz/SpringBoot-API/README.md

 # SpringBoot-API
-An API has been built using SpringBoot, which uses XML as the input data format and produces JSON as the output.
+An API built using SpringBoot, which uses XML as the input data format and produces JSON as the output.
 The queries are in SQL with the MariaDB management system.

 # Project Description